Floydlang/floyd/docs/floyd_speak.md

 ## text_t

 Unicode text.
-Opaque and undefined encoding, potentially platform dependant.
-Only use library functions to access text_t.
-The contents is opaque and you don't access individual, graphene clusters, code points, characters etc.
+Opaque data -- only use library functions to process text_t.
 Think of text_t and Uncode text more like a PDF.

 	struct text_t {
 		binary_t data